 - Calling our Customer Service Team on 1300 419 495.

 The Complaint Handling Policy and Procedure and the form does not cover:

 - complaints about health practitioners, health service providers or health systems.
-For more information about the process for making complaints about health practitioners go to What is a notification?
+For more information about the process for making complaints about health practitioners go to How are complaints and concerns managed?